How to start a cinema

 What catering can do for your venue

-Catering in a cinema can mean anything from running a kiosk to selling coffee and popcorn to offering a full à la carte menu in luxurious surroundings.
+Catering in a cinema can mean anything from running a kiosk to selling coffee and popcorn to offering a full à la carte dining menu in luxurious surroundings.
 Your choice of catering operation will depend largely on what you are trying to achieve in terms of your audiences, the space you have available and your organisation’s finances.

-Bars and restaurants within arts venues are sometimes perceived by their management as an opportunity to make a quick financial return to subsidise core activity i.e. the arts.
+Bars and restaurants within arts venues are sometimes perceived by their management as an opportunity to make a quick financial return to subsidise core activity, i.e. the arts.
 Others may take the view that financial return is a secondary consideration and that the main purpose of the catering facilities is a service to customers that will enhance their overall experience of the venue.

-These objectives are not mutually exclusive and ideally, you would aim to achieve both.
-However, in practice it can be very difficult to achieve either of these aims.
-Like any other business, catering operations experience product life cycles that means that while the potential for reasonable financial returns exists, it can take time to establish an operation that yields high return.
+These objectives are not mutually exclusive and ideally, you would aim to achieve both; in practice, it can be very difficult to achieve either.
+Like any other business, catering operations experience product life cycles that means that while the potential for reasonable financial returns exists, it can take time to establish an operation that yields a high rate of return: typically, it can take two to three years for a new restaurant and/or bar to begin yielding any profit at all.

-Typically, it can take 2-3 years for a new restaurant and/or bar to begin yielding any profit at all.
-Restaurants and bars are also subject to the vagaries of fashion and fashion products suffer ever shortening life cycles.
-What is ‘in’ today can be ‘out’ tomorrow.
-So, even once established, catering operations require frequent renovation and reinvention.
+Restaurants and bars are also subject to the vagaries of trends, which suffer ever shortening life cycles; so catering operations inevitably require frequent renovation and reinvention.
 You will probably get no more than five years for your investment before you have to start thinking again about the original concept and spending money on refreshing it.

 Differentiation from other venues